Institute of International Education: History

-In 1979, the IIE joined the White House and USIA to develop the innovative Hubert H. Humphrey North-South Fellowships, which brings mid-career professionals in public service fields from developing countries and East Central Europe to the U.S. for a year of academic study and practical professional experience.
-The International Education Information Center opened at IIE's New York headquarters in the 1980s and new offices in Budapest and Hanoi were established in the 90s.
+In 1979, the IIE joined the White House and the United States Information Agency (USIA) to develop the innovative Hubert H. Humphrey North-South Fellowships, which brings mid-career professionals in public service fields from developing countries and East Central Europe to the U.S. for a year of academic study and practical professional experience.
+The "International Education Information Center" opened at IIE's New York headquarters in the 1980s and new offices in Budapest and Hanoi were established in the 90s.

 In 2008, IIE president Allan Goodman led the institute's first U.S. higher education delegation.
 Eleven delegates representing seven U.S. colleges and universities traveled to Southeast Asia to enhance and expand linkages with institutions in Thailand, Vietnam, and Indonesia.
 IIE has since led U.S. higher education delegations to countries such as Brazil, China, Indonesia, India, Myanmar, and Russia with the aim of expanding educational ties with the United States.
 In the 2010s, the institute established the IIE Centers of Excellence and launched the Emergency Student Fund (ESF).
 In 2011, IIE hosted the first in a series of conferences in Iraq designed to engage key stakeholders in advancing higher education discussions and development efforts in Iraq.

-In 2012, IIE began administering the government of Brazil's Scientific Mobility Program, which provides scholarships to Brazilian undergraduate students primarily in the science, technology, engineering, and math (STEM) fields.
-IIE brought together delegates from 15 countries and the EU in Washington, DC, for the 2012 International Education Summit on the Occasion of the G8, to discuss national priorities and educational cooperation among nations.
+In 2012, IIE began administering the government of Brazil's Scientific Mobility Program, which provides scholarships to Brazilian undergraduate students primarily in the science, technology, engineering, and mathematics (STEM) fields.
+IIE brought together delegates from 15 countries and the European Union (EU) in Washington, D.C., for the 2012 International Education Summit on the Occasion of the G8, to discuss national priorities and educational cooperation among nations.

 In 2024, it was designated as an "undesirable organization" by the Russian authorities.
-In March 2025, IIE announced it did not receive funding for the Gilman or Fulbright programs.
+In March 2025, IIE announced that it did not receive funding for the Benjamin A. Gilman International Scholarship program or Fulbright Program.

-IIE Global Network

-The Institute of International Education's Global Network is composed of 18 offices and affiliates, 600+ staff, and 1,600 higher education partners worldwide.

-Each office networks local colleges, universities, and NGOs to administer regional programs as well as ensure the goals of sponsors are fulfilled.
+Operations